HARROWINGS

 Author Bio

-Cecily Nicholson is the author of four books and a past recipient of the Dorothy Livesay Poetry Prize and the Governor General’s Literary Award for Poetry.
-She was the Ellen and Warren Tallman Writer-in-Residence at Simon Fraser University and the Write- in-Residence at the University of Windsor.
-She teaches at Emily Carr University of Art + Design and collaborates with community impacted by carcerality and food insecurity.
+Cecily Nicholson is the author of four books and past recipient of the Dorothy Livesay Poetry Prize and the Governor General’s Literary Award for poetry.
+She is an Assistant Professor at the School for Creative Writing at the University of British Columbia, and the incoming 2024/2025 Holloway Lecturer in Poetry and Poetics at the University of California, Berkeley.